nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding a policy : `addpolicy`

+Just closed a deal?
-Adds a policy to the client.
+You can add a policy to a client with `addpolicy`.

 Format: `addpolicy INDEX n/POLICY_NAME i/POLICY_ID`